fetlife/help/02_profiles/06_how-do-i-put-intro-text-about-myself-on-my-profile.md

-# How do I edit the About Me section of my profile?
+# How do I edit the "About Me" section of my profile?

-You can edit the About Me section of your profile at any time by:
+You can edit the "About Me" section of your profile at any time by:

 - Visiting https://fetlife.com/settings/profile
 - Selecting the "About Me" tab